Close Menu

 Many credit card issuers offer a variety of ways to earn additional points on their cards.
 Those options may include:

-• Welcome bonuses: Also called sign-up bonuses, these can be earned by meeting certain spending minimums within the first few months of opening the cards.
+• Welcome bonuses: Also called sign-up bonuses, these can be earned by meeting certain spending minimums within the first few months of opening a card.

 • Limited-time-offer programs: Programs like Amex Offers allow you to earn more points on spending with specific retailers.
 To earn these offers, you can either go through your issuer’s branded shopping portal or log in to your account and activate any offers that you’re interested in.
 Then, you just simply have to meet the terms of the offer.